Arnav-Bhardwaj1/FarmSphere/README.md

 - **Riverpod** for state management and dependency injection
 - **Provider** for local state management
 - **SharedPreferences** for user settings persistence
+- **CommunityProvider** for managing posts, comments, likes, chats, and expert interactions

 ### Project Structure
 ```